Mak2006/python-rest-app-cont/README.md

 ### Create a configuratioin for the project so that we can handle prod, preprod, staging, dev environments.
 1. At a small scale we create a small Flask server `server.py` and have Debug - enabled
 1. We create a separate configuration file 'myconfig.cfg' and load it via  `app.config.from_pyfile('myconfig.cfg') `
 1. In this case include a Configuration Object itself.
 This is handled by `configuration.py`.
-We load it using `
+We load it using `app.config.from_object('configuration.DevelopmentConfig')`.
+Altered the `server.py` to include this.
+1. With debug on we made some changes to `server.py` and refresh the browser.
+We are able to see the changes.

 ### Project organization
-1. We use the generic Flask based structure
+1. We use the generic Flask based structure and adopt structure which can be enhanced in the future.

 ```
 my_app/